 Swimming, sunbathing and snorkeling in the idyllic surroundings of eastern Crete are not reserved for holidaymakers.
 The traditional "siesta" time is often substituted for a few hours on the beach in the height of summer.
 The nature reserve at the southern end of Almyros beach is the source of a cold water spring which flows out into the sea.

 The lake is just a short walk from Mantraki.
 It was thought to be bottomless but was measured at 64 meters deep by the famous underwater explorer Jacques Cousteau and his team.
 It is reputed to contain WW2 tanks and is the focal point of the town.
 At Easter, there is a spectacular firework display at midnight and every person around the lake lights a candle until the entire area is bathed in light.
 It has to be experienced to be truly appreciated.
+An unforgettable experience!

 The area of Agios Nikolaos covers a long stretch of the north eastern coast and a hinterland that rises to the tremendous rocky ranges of the Dhikti Mountains.
-The actual town of Agios Nikolaos is the administrative capital of the region of Lassithi, and has a population of Agios Nikolaos became the first real tourist resort in the early 1970's, on the island, and was known for being a noisy and lively resort.
+The actual town of Agios Nikolaos is the administrative capital of the region of Lassithi, and has a population of 12000 inhabitants, Agios Nikolaos became the first real tourist resort in the early 1970's, on the island, and was known for being a lively resort.
 Times have changed, and Agios Nikolaos now enjoys the reputation of being an up market destination for many nationalities and its romantic setting and lake area make it a perfect place for couples of all ages.
-There has been much "beautifying" of the town in the past few years, and a large well equipped marina has been constructed, which hosts many national and international sailing competitions.
+There has been much "beautifying" of the town in the past few years, and a large well equipped marina has been constructed, which hosts many national and international sailing yachts.